ryangladden/startup/README.md

-[x] Calls to third party endpoints (click on a document and see "in history") [x] Backend service endpoints - New users stored in memory, new documents stored in memory [x] Frontend calls endpoints to show dynamic document data [x] Supports registration, login, logout, and authentication endpoints
+[x] Calls to third party endpoints (click on a document and see "in history") [x] Backend service endpoints - New users stored in memory, new documents stored in memory [x] Frontend calls endpoints to show dynamic document data [ ] PDFs are not showing on frontend (worked in dev, debugging required for prod) [ ] Sharing page requires endpoints
+[x] Supports registration, login, logout, and authentication endpoints